 \textbf{Convolution}: In CNN, a feature map is the result of the convolution of the input and a linear filter, followed by some element-wise nonlinear transformation.
 The \emph{input} here can be the raw image or the feature map from the previous layer.
 Specifically, with input $\X$, weights $\W^k$, bias $b^k$, the $k$-th feature map $\H^k$ can be obtained as follows:

 Note that in the equation above we assume one single input feature map and multiple output feature maps.
 In practice, CNN often has multiple input feature maps as well due to its deep structure.
-A convolutional layer with $4$ input feature maps and $2$ output feature maps is shown in Figure \ref{fig:conv}.
+A convolutional layer with $4$ input feature maps and $2$ output feature maps is shown in Figure \ref{fig:sdae_ctr}(right).

-\textbf{Max-Pooling}: Usually, a convolutional layer in CNN is followed by a max-pooling layer, which can be seen as a type of nonlinear downsampling.
+\textbf{Max-Pooling}: Traditionally, a convolutional layer in CNN is followed by a max-pooling layer, which can be seen as a type of nonlinear downsampling.
 The operation of max-pooling is simple.
 For example, if we have a feature map of size $6\times 9$, the result of max-pooling with a $3\times 3$ region would be a downsampled feature map of size $2\times 3$.
 Each entry of the downsampled feature map is the maximum value of the corresponding $3\times 3$ region in the $6\times 9$ feature map.
 Max-pooling layers can not only reduce computational cost by ignoring the non-maximal entries but also provide local translation invariance.

-\textbf{Putting it all together}: Usually to form a complete and working CNN, the input would alternate between $L$ convolutional layers and $L$ max-pooling layers before going into an MLP for tasks like classification or regression.
-One famous example is the LeNet-5 \cite{lecun1998gradient}, which alternates between $2$ convolutional layers and $2$ max-pooling layers before going into a fully connected MLP for target tasks.
+\textbf{Putting it all together}: Usually to form a complete and working CNN, the input would alternate between convolutional layers and max-pooling layers before going into an MLP for tasks such as classification or regression.
+One classic example is the LeNet-5 \cite{lecun1998gradient}, which alternates between $2$ convolutional layers and $2$ max-pooling layers before going into a fully connected MLP for target tasks.